 You get the idea.
-And honestly brown moms telling you to get rid of your smartphones and blaming it for everything that is wrong in the world is as mainstream and obvious as kittens being cute.
+And honestly, brown moms telling you to get rid of your smartphones and blaming it for everything that is wrong in the world is as mainstream and obvious as kittens being cute.

 Smartphones may have become air to our social lungs, but just like normal air (ask us Delhiites), they too come with their share of pollutants.
 And while you keep hearing everyone and their grandmothers telling you how you need to use your smartphone less, the message has started to come from places you would least expect it from Smartphone companies themselves.

 Yes, you read that right: smartphone manufacturers are telling users not to use smartphones.
 Not all the time, mind you.
 They just seem to get these calls of conscience from time to time.
-In the not too distant past, we have had brands like Nokia and Motorola telling us how we should break up with our smartphones every once in a while.
-And now we are hearing the same PSA from Vivo which is asking us to ghost our smartphones.
+In the not-too-distant past, we have had brands like Nokia and Motorola telling us how we should break up with our smartphones every once in a while.
+And now we are hearing the same PSA from Vivo, which is asking us to ghost our smartphones.

 In its latest ad starring Aamir Khan, the brand is asking users to switch their phones off and focus on more important things like family.
-Now, we would have understood if this message was coming from a counseling facility or as part of a “how to save your marriage guide 101” but the fact that a smartphone manufacturer is telling you to use your smartphone less is like Pablo Escobar taking out an ad on how drugs are extremely harmful or fuel companies telling you to switch to electric mode of transportation.
+Now, we would have understood if this message was coming from a counseling facility or as part of a “how to save your marriage guide 101,” but the fact that a smartphone manufacturer is telling you to use your smartphone less is like Pablo Escobar taking out an ad on how drugs are extremely harmful or fuel companies telling you to switch to an electric mode of transportation.

 It just does not make sense!

-In fact, this whole “do not use our products” trend that many brands are following and sounding holier-than-thou in the process, is just plain confusing.
-Mainly because it is so contradictory to what they do most of the time.
-With brands launching more smartphones than ever before and bundling features at much lower prices than ever before, it has become a lot easier for the consumers to upgrade their smartphones than ever before.
+In fact, this whole “do not use our products” trend that many brands are following and sounding holier-than-thou in the process is just plain confusing, mainly because it is so contradictory to what they do most of the time, with brands launching more smartphones than ever before and bundling features at much lower prices than ever before, it has become a lot easier for the consumers to upgrade their smartphones than ever before.
 And this is what smartphone brands launch new devices for.
 Or at least you would think so.